pesalerno/Pseudacris-island-genomics/README.md

 		/Users/patriciasalerno/bash-programs/vcftools_0.1.13/bin/vcftools --vcf Xa367.snps.vcf --max-missing 0.75 --recode --out Xa367-b

-> For `Xa357`: After filtering, kept 16123 out of a possible 76247 Sites
+> `Xa357`: After filtering, kept 16123 out of a possible 76247 Sites
 >
-> For `Xa567`: After filtering, kept 7234 out of a possible 63102 Sites
+> `Xa567`: After filtering, kept 7234 out of a possible 63102 Sites
+>
+> `Pr323`: After filtering, kept X out of a possible X Sites
+>
+> `Pr345`: After filtering, kept X out of a possible X Sites

 **2.Filtering by minor allele frequency**

 		/Users/patriciasalerno/bash-programs/vcftools_0.1.13/bin/vcftools --vcf Xa367-b.recode.vcf --maf 0.02 --recode --out Xa367-c

-> For `Xa357`: After filtering, kept 5084 out of a possible 16123 Sites
+> `Xa357`: After filtering, kept 5084 out of a possible 16123 Sites
 >
-> For `Xa567`: After filtering, kept 2440 out of a possible 7234 Sites
+> `Xa567`: After filtering, kept 2440 out of a possible 7234 Sites
+>
+> `Pr323`: After filtering, kept X out of a possible X Sites
+>
+> `Pr345`: After filtering, kept X out of a possible X Sites

 **3.Filtering by position:** We saw the number of times base #85-96 were found in a given SNP list using the following code:

 		cat loci-rows.txt | awk '/_90/ {count++} END {print count}'

-> We decided to not eliminate any of the loci towards end of sequence due to a lack of incremental SNPs (potential error) towards end of sequence.
+> *Xantusia*: We decided to not eliminate any of the loci towards end of sequence due to a lack of incremental SNPs (potential error) towards end of sequence.